Dieng Plateau in Java: A Detailed Travel Guide (2024)

 How to get to Dieng Plateau

-Yogyakarta to Dieng by public transport
+How to get from Yogyakarta to Dieng Plateau by public transport

 First, make your way to Terminal Jombor in the northwest of Kota Yogyakarta.
 Many of the Trans Jogja public buses go there at 3600 IDR / 0.24$ per ticket.
-You can buy one directly at any bus stop (halte) and the attendant will tell you which bus to take.
+You can also take a Grab/GoJek taxi.

 The biggest Buddhist temple in the world – Borobudur – is in Magelang, so it’s worth combining the two.
 See how to watch the sunrise on Borobudur!